-Your goal in this project is to experiment with some improvement to question answering that may allow it to work better either in the the standard SQuAD setting or in one of these cross-domain or adversarial settings.
+Your goal in this project is to experiment with some improvement to question answering that may allow it to work better either in the the standard SQuAD setting or in these other cross-domain settings.
 We've divided these possibilities into three "tracks", described after we orient you with the code.
 It's up to you to choose which datasets and which evaluation (in-domain or cross-domain) you wish to focus on for your project.